johnspray74/ALAExample/README.md

 In ALA, the only unit of code is an abstraction.
 Dependencies must be on abstractions that are more abstract.
 This gives rise to abstraction layers as follows:

-*Application layer* The application layer and folder is the top layer.
+*Application layer:* The application layer and folder is the top layer.
 It contains application-diagram.pdf and its hand translation into code, application.cs.
 The application uses classes in the...

-*Domain abstractions layer* and folder, which is the second layer.
+*Domain abstractions layer:* The domain abstractions layer and folder is the second layer.
 Domain abstractions must be more abstract (and therefore more reuseable) than the specific application.
 We even use multiple instances of some of them in the same diagram.
 The application and the domain abstractions use interfaces in the...

-*Programming paradigms layer* and folder, which is the third layer.
+*Programming paradigms layer:* The programming paradigms layer and folder is the third layer.
 Programming paradigms must be even more abstract (and therefore even more reusable) than domain abstractions.
 The application.cs uses a *wireTo* extension method in the...

-*libraries layer* and folder, which is the bottom layer. wireTo supports this whole pattern of expressing user stories through instances of domain abstractions wired together using programming paradigms.
+*libraries layer:* The libraries layer and folder is the bottom layer.
+It contains the wireTo extension method. wireTo supports this whole pattern of expressing user stories through instances of domain abstractions wired together using programming paradigms.
 This pattern is one way to conform to the constraints provided by the fundamental rules of ALA.

 There are no dependencies within layers, so all abstractions are like standalone programs given knowledge of the abstractions they use.
 Through the use of abstraction, the internals of all abstractions are zero-coupled in ALA, even going down the layers.

-ALA (Abstraction Layered Architecture) always makes it clear what knowledge is needed to understand a given unit of code.

-Knowledge of ALA itself comes from the Introduction and Chapter 2 of the web site <http://www.abstractionlayeredarchitecture.com>.
+Knowledge of ALA itself is needed to understand the architecture of the code.
+Further details can be found in the Introduction and Chapter 2 of the web site <http://www.abstractionlayeredarchitecture.com>.

-The only purpose of this example project is to show the actual working code for an application conforming to ALA.
+The only purpose of this example project is to show the actual working code for an example application conforming to ALA.

 ### To run the example application